browserengineering/book/book/browsersandweb.md

 year it expands its reach to more and more of what we do with computers.
-It now goes far beyond its original use for document-based information sharing; many people now spend their entire day in a browser, not using a single other application.
+It now goes far beyond its original use for document-based information sharing; many people now spend their entire day in a browser, not using a single other application!

 [^theweb]: Broadly defined, the web is the interlinked network (“web”) of
     [web pages](https://en.wikipedia.org/wiki/Web_page) on the Internet.